Eryux/ygofm-assist-ui/README.md

 # YGOFM - Helper

-YGOFM Helper is a cards and fusions database and web application based on vueJS for PSX game Yu-Gi-Oh!
+YGOFM Helper is a cards and fusions database and a webapp based on vueJS for PSX game Yu-Gi-Oh!
 Forbidden Memory released in 1999.
-This repository contain the source code and data for running the application, if just want to use the application you can go on https://ygofm.bark.tf/.
+This repository contains the source code and data to run the application, if just want to use the app you can go on https://ygofm.bark.tf/.

 ## Features